-I have the privilege of being married to a naturopathic doctor who can diagnose and treat my kids as soon as they show symptoms, but still a shot of anxiety runs down my spine when I realize that my kids are sick.
+I have the privilege of being married to a naturopathic doctor who can diagnose and treat my kids as soon as they show symptoms, but even still a shot of anxiety runs down my spine when I realize that my kids are sick.
 I think its a built in response, etched into our genes by a history where a common cold could mean the end for your child.
 Thankfully, we have come a long way from that unimaginably hard past.
 In 1900, infectious disease killed 1 in 40 people even in developed nations.
 A century later, we’ve slashed that figure by two thirds, and added 30 years onto our expected lives.
-We owe those extra years mostly to technology: agricultural and industrial technology that made nutritious food cheaper and more accessible, and medical technology, that allowed us to wage war on infectious microorganisms.
-One of the most groundbreaking advances of the past century was Alexander Fleming's 1929 discovery of Penecillin, the first antibiotic.
-Within a few decades, we had developed a vast suite of drugs that could target and wipe out bacterial cells whilst leaving the host’s cells largely unscathed.
+We owe those extra years mostly to technology: agricultural and industrial technology that made nutritious food cheaper and more accessible; and medical technology, that allowed us to wage war on infectious microorganisms.
+One of the most groundbreaking advances of the past century was Alexander Fleming's 1929 discovery of Penicillin, the first antibiotic.
+Within a few decades of that first stroke of genius, we had developed a vast suite of drugs that could target and wipe out bacterial cells whilst leaving the host’s cells largely unscathed.

 Clostridium difficile, a common but dangerous inhabitant of our guts, can be turned into a killer by a few rounds of antibiotics.
 It is extremely antibiotic resistant, so when we wipe out the good gut bacteria that hold it in check, we give it an open invitation to dominate our gut environment.
 Once established, it produces chemicals that wreck the gut lining, and bar the good guys from re-establishing themselves.
 The resulting inflammation, malabsorption and diarrhea can prove fatal.